-Associate’s Degree in Counseling
+Associate’s Degree in Counseling Guide

-If you are considering a career as a counselor, earning an associate’s degree in counseling or a related field can be the first step towards reaching your career goals.
-While most states require a graduate degree for counseling licensure, an associate’s degree can provide foundational knowledge for entry-level support positions or prepare you for further study.
-Associate degrees are available in counseling as well as other related fields such as psychology, human services, and human development.
-Any one of these introductory degrees can begin to prepare you for a career in mental health counseling, marriage and family therapy, school counseling, rehabilitation counseling, or substance abuse counseling.
+If you are considering a career as a counselor, earning an associate’s degree in counseling or a related field is the first step toward reaching your career goals.
+While most states require a graduate degree for counseling licensure, an associate’s degree provides foundational knowledge for entry-level support positions and prepares you for further study.

 Table of Contents